 The use of the defence of public policy to challenge the enforcement of a foreign judgment involves impeachment of that judgment by condemning the foreign law on which the judgment is based.
 It is not a remedy to be used lightly.
 The expansion of this defence to include perceived injustices that do not offend our sense of morality is unwarranted.
 The defence of public policy should continue to have a narrow application.

-In the US in international diversity cases enforceability of judgments of courts of other countries are generally governed by the law of the state in which enforcement is sought.
-Yahoo!
-Inc. v.
-La Ligue Contre Le Racisme et L’Antisemitisme, 433 F.3d 1199, 1212 (9th Cir.2006) (en banc) (per curiam) (“Yahoo!
-II“) (plurality opinion.)
+In the US in international diversity cases enforceability of judgments of courts of other countries is generally governed by the law of the state in which enforcement is sought.
 In considering whether to enforce foreign judgments, California (and many other U.S. States) look to general principles of comity followed by those courts which apply the Restatement (Third) of the Foreign Relations Law of the United States.

 U.S. courts, like the court in Equustek, also grant world-wide injunctions in trade secret misappropriation cases.
-See, Lamb-Weston, Inc. v.
-McCain Foods, Ltd., 941 F.2d 970 (9th Cir.
-1991).
 Such orders are not repugnant to U.S. law.

 The CDA has a carve out that covers intellectual property claims.
 The carve out applies to U.S. federal intellectual property laws which would include the U.S. Defend Trade Secrets Act of 2016.
-This law provides for relief for foreign trade secret misappropriation claims.
-Some cases, but not all, have held that the CDA exemption for intellectual property law claims also applies to state trade secret claims.
-Both Canada and the U.S. and other members of TRIPS are required to protect trade secrets and to provide for effective remedies against trade secret misappropriation.
-It hardly seems repugnant to the principles behind the CDA to enforce an order based on trade secret misappropriation under Canadian law.
-In fact, it might have been argued that the CDA carve out for intellectual property claims might apply to trade secret misappropriation claims under the laws of Canada.
+This law provides for relief for foreign trade secret misappropriation claims, like the one in issue in the Equustek case.
+Some cases, but not all, have held that the CDA exemption for intellectual property law claims also applies to state claims.
+Both Canada and the U.S. and other members of the WTO GATT TRIPS Agreement are required to protect trade secrets and to provide for effective remedies against trade secret misappropriation.
+Article 1711 of NAFTA also requires the contracting parties to protect trade secrets.
+Based on the forgoing, it hardly seems repugnant to enforce an order based on trade secret misappropriation under Canadian law.
+In fact, it might have been argued that the CDA carve out for intellectual property claimst applies to trade secret misappropriation claims under the laws of Canada.

 U.S. law provides somewhat analogous mechanisms for courts to grant injunctions against intermediaries to aid in enforcing court judgments.
-For example, in Hassel v Bird Yelp argued that the court had no jurisdiction to make a removal order against it as it was a non-party and was not aiding or abetting Bird in publishing the content adjudged to be defamatory.
+For example, in Hassel v Bird Yelp argued that the court had no jurisdiction to make a removal order against it, a non-party, and was not aiding or abetting Bird in publishing the content adjudged to be defamatory.
 The District Court disagreed and made the order.
 The order was affirmed by the Court of Appeal which confirmed that courts “have the power to fashion an injunctive decree so that the enjoined party may not nullify it by carrying out the prohibited acts with or through a nonparty to the original proceeding.”

 …an injunction can properly run to classes of persons with or through whom the enjoined party may act…